Nilpotent operators and weighted projective lines: Introduction and main results

 with all nilpotency relations $x^3=0$.
 Let $[1,n]$ denote the linearly ordered set $\set{1,2,\ldots,n}$.
 Then the endomorphism ring of $T'$ is given as the incidence algebra $B(2,p-1)$ of the poset $[1,2]\times[1,p-1]$, that is the algebra given by the fully commutative quiver

 It is well-known that rectangular diagrams of this shape appear in singularity theory, see for instance \cite{Gabrielov:Dynkin,Ebeling:book}.

-Algebraically, an established method to investigate the complexity of a singularity is due to R.~Buchweitz~\cite{Buchweitz}, later revived by D.~Orlov~\cite{Orlov:2005} who primarily deals with the graded situation.
-Given the $\LL$-graded triangle singularity $S=k[x_1,x_2,x_3]/(x_1^2+x_2^3+x_3^p)$ this amounts to consider the Frobenius category $\CMgr\LL{S}$ of $\LL$-graded maximal Cohen-Macaulay modules, its associated stable category $\sCMgr\LL{S}$ and the \emph{triangulated category of graded singularities of $S$} defined as the quotient $\Dsing\LL{S}=\Der{\modgr\LL{S}}/\Der{\projgr\LL{S}}$.
-It is shown in \cite{Buchweitz,Orlov:2005} that the two constructions yield naturally equivalent triangulated categories $\sCMgr\LL{S}=\Dsing\LL{S}$.
+Algebraically, an established method to investigate the complexity of a singularity is due to R.~Buchweitz~\cite{Buchweitz}, later revived by D.~Orlov~\cite{Orlov:2009} who primarily deals with the graded situation.
+Given the $\LL$-graded triangle singularity $S=k[x_1,x_2,x_3]/(x_1^2+x_2^3+x_3^p)$ this amounts to consider the Frobenius category $\CMgr\LL{S}$ of $\LL$-graded maximal Cohen-Macaulay modules, its associated stable category $\sCMgr\LL{S}$ and the \emph{singularity category of $S$} defined as the quotient $\Dsing\LL{S}=\Der{\modgr\LL{S}}/\Der{\projgr\LL{S}}$.
+It is shown in \cite{Buchweitz,Orlov:2009} that the two constructions yield naturally equivalent triangulated categories $\sCMgr\LL{S}=\Dsing\LL{S}$.
 It further follows from \cite{Geigle:Lenzing:1987} that sheafification yields natural equivalences $\CMgr\LL{S}\up\sim\vect\XX$ with the indecomposable projective $\LL$-graded $S$-modules corresponding to the line bundles on $\XX$, and then inducing natural identifications

-In particular, comparing the sizes of the triangulated categories $\Der{\coh\XX}$ and $\svect\XX$ by the ranks of their Grothendieck groups yields a formula nicely illustrating the effects of (an $\LL$-graded version of) Orlov's theorem~\cite{Orlov:2005}.
+In particular, comparing the sizes of the triangulated categories $\Der{\coh\XX}$ and $\svect\XX$ by the ranks of their Grothendieck groups yields a formula nicely illustrating the effects of (an $\LL$-graded version of) Orlov's theorem~\cite{Orlov:2009}.
 Moreover, for each $p$ the triangulated categories from (\ref{eq:threeCY}) are fractional Calabi-Yau where, up to cancelation, the Calabi-Yau dimension equals $1-2\chi_\XX$.
 Here $\chi_\XX=1/p-1/6$ is the orbifold Euler characteristic of $\XX$.
 By Theorem~C all these assertions transfer to properties of $\snilop{p}$.
 For details and further applications we refer to Section~\ref{sect:applications}.

 The structure of the paper is as follows.
 In Section~\ref{sect:basics} we recall some basic properties of weighted projective lines.
-The proofs of the main results will be given in Section~\ref{sect:proofs}.
-The final Section~\ref{sect:applications} is devoted to applications concerning the categories $\nilop{p}=\vect\XX/[\Ff]$ and $\snilop{p}=\svect\XX$.
+In Section~\ref{sect:covers} we survey fundamental properties of projective covers and injective hulls in $\vect\XX$.
+There we also introduce an important class of vector bundles of rank two, called Auslander bundles.
+These will play a key role for the proofs of the main results given in Section~\ref{sect:proofs}.
+Section~\ref{sect:applications} is devoted to applications concerning the categories $\nilop{p}=\vect\XX/[\Ff]$ and $\snilop{p}=\svect\XX$.
+In Appendix~\ref{sect:appendix} we present a tilting object for the category $\svect\XX$ which is important for the applications discussed in Section~\ref{sect:applications}.